 A double dose of David Haldane now, beginning with a quick trip to Zootown.
 The best episodes of these mini-strips were always the ones where the animals were dressed as we would be, with jobs or personal events taken straight from the human world, but with their animal traits providing the laughs.
 This is the perfect example and another classic funny strip.

-David’s other contribution I want to highlight is one of the best pages of the whole issue.
+David’s other highlight is one of the best pages of the whole issue.
 Conan the Barbarian as played by Arnold Schwarzenegger had been a massive hit in 1982, but between then and OiNK’s creation its sequel and attempted spin-off Red Sonja both flopped at the box office.
-Spoof movie sequels were some of the very best one-off strips in OiNK (my favourite strip of all is one of these, check out #6 for that one) and David’s take on the genre is no exception.
+Spoof movie sequels were some of the very best one-off strips in OiNK and David’s take on the genre is no exception.

-Perhaps due to the original’s success and Arnie’s role still very much being in the public consciousness, or maybe inspired by the unsuccessful campy sequels, David has created the origin story for his own muscle-bound fantasy hero, Konan the Accountant.
+Perhaps due to the original’s success and Arnie’s role still very much being in the public consciousness (or maybe inspired by the unsuccessful sequels) David has created the origin story for his own muscle-bound fantasy hero, Konan the Accountant.
 Action, adventure, thrills, spills and a twist ending.
 What’s not to love?

 We’re almost done for another issue of the world’s greatest comic and one lovely treat awaits.
 As someone who is fascinated with Ancient Egypt, last Halloween (#13) Banx’s The Curse of the Mummy really was a special one for me.
 Now it’s the turn of OiNK’s superstar in residence, Frank Sidebottom (aka Chris Sievey) to bring us a page of Pharaohs, pyramids and ancient tombs, all in his unique style.
-There’s a lot to love here, both in the fun and imagination on show and also for me personally.
+There’s a lot to love here for me personally, but also simply in the fun and imagination on show.

-Frank wearing a burial mask had me sold from the start, but also the way it’s laid out, the writing and the colouring reminds me so much of the homemade comics my best friend and I back in primary school would’ve created for each other.
-(He created School Busters and The Battle-Oids, mine were called The Real Smokebusters and War-Bots.
-I wonder what inspired us.)
+Frank wearing a burial mask had me sold from the start, but also the way it’s laid out, the writing and the colouring reminds me so much of the homemade comics my best friend and I would’ve created for each other back in primary school.
+(He created School Busters and The Battle-Oids, mine were called The Real Smokebusters and War-Bots… I wonder what inspired us.)
 Frank’s pages were unlike anything you’d find in any other comic.
 Period.
 Perfect for OiNK.
 My particular favourite moment here is how the name King Maurice Karmen reads just like another random name until we find out his brother’s first name.

 “And the dolphin’s name was Keith.”Mr. Big Nose (Jeremy Banx)

 That just about wraps up our trip into dangerous lands, ancient curses and medieval quests.
-OiNK comes bang up to date* with the All-Electric Issue, the review of which will be here from Monday 7th March 2022.
+Next, OiNK comes bang up to date* with the All-Electric Issue on Monday 7th March 2022.
 So that gives you time to recharge, before you lead yourself back here to power through more of the same shockingly good humour.